Unit 2 Ferry Wharf

 Legal firms in Tunbridge Wells & Sevenoaks

-Guildford has pretty much everything you could need in a town: a university, a cathedral, a castle, theatres, an annual festival, countless restaurants and a plethora of independent shops.
+Guildford has pretty much everything you could need in a town: a university – including one of the University of Law campuses – a cathedral, a castle, theatres, an annual festival, countless restaurants and a plethora of independent shops.
 The only surprise is that it has yet to be classified as a city.

 Set on the River Wey and famous for the 17th Century clock, which is a familiar landmark in the historic high street, Guildford has a thriving cultural scene.
 The town is particularly proud of its Shakespeare Company which works tirelessly to promote the arts in the town.